-What you must pay when you get these services Services that are covered for you Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: You pay the following per visit: X-rays Radiation (radium and isotope) therapy including Standard X-rays technician materials and supplies \$0 copayment Surgical supplies, such as dressings Standard laboratory Splints, casts, and other devices used to reduce fractures services and dislocations \$0 copayment Laboratory tests Standard diagnostic Blood - including storage and administration.
-Coverage of procedures and tests whole blood and packed red cells (as well as other \$0 copayment components of blood) begins with the first pint of blood that you need.
-Examples of non-Other outpatient diagnostic tests radiological diagnostic services include, but are You may be responsible for additional cost-sharing for not limited to, EKG's, services received in an outpatient setting which include, but pulmonary function tests, are not limited to, Part B drugs and radiological tests.
+What you must pay when you get these services Services that are covered for you Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: You pay the following per procedure: X-rays Radiation (radium and isotope) therapy including Standard X-rays technician materials and supplies \$0 copayment Surgical supplies, such as dressings Standard laboratory • Splints, casts, and other devices used to reduce fractures services and dislocations \$0 copayment Laboratory tests · Blood - including storage and administration.
+Coverage of Standard diagnostic procedures and tests whole blood and packed red cells (as well as other \$0 copayment components of blood) begins with the first pint of blood that you need.
+Examples of non-Other outpatient diagnostic tests radiological diagnostic services include, but are You may be responsible for additional cost-sharing for not limited to.
+EKG's. services received in an outpatient setting which include, but pulmonary function tests, are not limited to, Part B drugs and radiological tests.
 Please sleep studies and see the "Medicare Part B prescription drug" section in this treadmill stress tests. chart.
-Blood services \$0 copayment Medical supplies \$0 copayment Therapeutic radiological procedures (such as Radiation Therapy,
+Blood services \$0 copayment Medical supplies \$0 copayment Therapeutic radiological procedures (such as Radiation Therapy, Gamma Knife, and Cyber Knife procedures) \$0 copayment

-Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies (continued) Diagnostic radiological procedures (specialized scans such as CT, SPECT, MRI, MRA, Myelogram, Cystogram, ultrasound, and diagnostic nuclear scans) \$0 copayment Ultrasounds \$0 copayment Prior authorization rules apply
+Diagnostic radiological procedures (specialized scans such as CT, SPECT, MRI, MRA, Myelogram, Cystogram, ultrasound, and diagnostic nuclear scans)